NFL races go down to the wire in AFC South and NFC East

 AFC NORTH

-The Steelers broke a very ugly three-game skid with a massive second half to beat Indianapolis and earn the division title.
+The Steelers broke an ugly three-game skid with a massive second half to beat Indianapolis and earn the division title.
 Cleveland gets a wild card with a win, would need help should it fail.

 Baltimore also heads to the postseason by beating the Bengals.